Grief is a unique emotion that we all experience. Even if it doesn’t feel like it, it isn’t permanent. It’s like a shrinking ball in a box.

 Maybe you’re able to go back to work, or tend to yourself and others more efficiently.
 You may have days when you smile and feel like your “old self.”

 But grief is still a bouncing ball.
-So, from time to time, it may bounce and hit the pain button again.
+So, from time to time, it may bounce off the box walls and hit the pain button again.

 This could take you by surprise, or you may even still move smoothly in life, anticipating the grief ball hitting the button.